nealfennimore/passkeys/README.md

 # Passkeys Demo

+> [!WARNING]
-:warning: **This passkeys demo is not secure.** :warning:
+> **This passkeys demo is not secure.**

-It still needs input validation on everything, however it is at least a somewhat reasonable way of architecting and storing passkeys.
+> It still needs input validation on everything, however it is at least a somewhat reasonable way of architecting and storing passkeys.

 ## Architecture